SilvanVR/DX/README.md

 Features:
  - highly flexible rendering pipeline
- - graphics api independant rendering engine, starting with d3d11 and adding vulkan later
+ - graphics api independant rendering engine with d3d11 and vulkan (VEZ Wrapper)
  - virtual reality
+ - Minecraft Clone with infinite world generation using multithreading (playable in VR!)

  For a full list of planned features or current state take a look at: https://trello.com/b/Zfw5aQsO/dx